 Environmental monitoring plays an important role across a range of regulated industries, improving product quality and preventing losses in efficacy as a result of unwanted changes in critical conditions.
 Establishing an effective environmental monitoring program not only gives companies a significant advantage when undergoing audits by regulatory bodies, it ensures the safety of the consumers who use these products in their everyday lives.

 Dickson offers a variety of environmental monitoring solutions to help companies meet their specific research, production, and regulatory needs.
-To learn more about how to implement an effective environmental monitoring program for your company, contact a Dickson expert today.
+To learn more about how to implement an effective environmental monitoring program for your company, contact Dickson today.

-Before coming to Dickson, Director of Services Antoine Nguyen spent more than 18 years in quality and validation roles in the pharmaceutical and medical device industries.
+About the author: Before coming to Dickson, Director of Services Antoine Nguyen spent more than 18 years in quality and validation roles in the pharmaceutical and medical device industries.